tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 ## 2. Plugins Installation

-Use the following repositories in order to configure your environment:
+Use the following combination of repositories/branches to configure your environment:

 | Repository | Branch |
 | --- | --- |